lucysli/eznotes/README.md

 ## Heroku Setup ##

-Heroku uses PostfreSQL database we need to add pg gem to our GemFile.
+Heroku uses PostgreSQL database we need to add pg gem to our GemFile and run `bundle install` and push new gemfile to Git and GitHub.

-Now we have to configure a new Heroku account.
+We have to configure a new Heroku account.
 -	First [sign up for Heroku](https://id.heroku.com/signup)
 -	Second install necessary Heroku software using [Heroku Toolbelt](https://toolbelt.heroku.com/)
 -	Third use the heroku command to log in at the command line: `heroku login`